sundayshield/Network-Forensics/masterminds-challenge-github-writeup.md

 4. **Domain naming patterns reveal infrastructure relationships.** `efhoahegue[.]ru`, `afhoahegue[.]ru`, and `xfhoahegue[.]ru` — three domains with nearly identical naming, registered on the same infrastructure.
 Attacker-generated domain names often follow patterns that reveal they belong to the same campaign.

-5. **Tool familiarity compounds across investigations.** Having used Brim in Boogeyman 1, this challenge required no time spent learning the tool — only applying it.
+5. **Tool familiarity compounds across investigations.** Having used Brim in Boogeyman 1, this challenge required no time spent learning the tool, only applying it.
 Every investigation builds the platform for the next one to move faster and go deeper.

 ---

 ## Real-World Application

 Multi-machine compromises involving Emotet, Redline Stealer, and Phorphiex represent a real and actively documented threat pattern.
-Emotet in particular has been observed as a loader that delivers secondary payloads — including stealers and ransomware — to compromised machines in finance and healthcare sectors.
+Emotet in particular has been observed as a loader that delivers secondary payloads including stealers and ransomware to compromised machines in finance and healthcare sectors.

-The analysis workflow used here — isolating each machine's PCAP, anchoring to victim IP, filtering HTTP and DNS traffic, correlating IDS alerts, and confirming malware identity via threat intelligence platforms — mirrors exactly how a SOC analyst or network forensics specialist would approach a multi-endpoint compromise investigation.
+The analysis workflow used here, isolating each machine's PCAP, anchoring to victim IP, filtering HTTP and DNS traffic, correlating IDS alerts, and confirming malware identity via threat intelligence platforms mirrors exactly how a SOC analyst or network forensics specialist would approach a multi-endpoint compromise investigation.

 The ability to work across three PCAPs simultaneously, correlate C2 infrastructure, and identify three distinct malware families from network traffic alone demonstrates practical, production-ready network forensics skills.